 Check out some travel booking FAQs to help make informed travel choices.

-There are also further useful tips on SA.GOV.AU about booking with an agent and dispute resolution.
+There are also further useful tips on SA.GOV.AU (external site) about booking with an agent and dispute resolution.

 Flights

-Learn more about your rights relating to flight delays and cancellations from the ACCC website.
+Learn more about your rights relating to flight delays and cancellations from the ACCC website (external site).

-If you cannot resolve the issue directly with the airline, contact the Airline Customer Advocate.
+If you cannot resolve the issue directly with the airline, contact the Airline Customer Advocate (external site).
 They provide a free and independent service to eligible customers of major Australian airlines by facilitating the resolution of current unresolved complaints about airline services.